Compressed Index with Construction in Compressed Space: Jiggly Block Tree

 \section{Jiggly Block Tree}

-The described hierarchy of blocks for $s$ naturally forms a tree $H$ with blocks as vertices in which the root is the (only) topmost block and the parent of any level-$\ell$ block $B$ with $B\ne s$ is the block $B'$ from level $\ell+1$ such that $[\sbeg(B') \dd \send(B')] \supseteq [\sbeg(B) \dd \send(B)]$ (note that $B$ and $B'$ might be equal as strings).
-To build an index from $H$, we create a new tree $\hat{H}$ that is a copy of $H$ with vertices removed according to the following rules 1--4 until it is possible (Fig.~\ref{fig:blocks}): \begin{enumerate} \item if a level-$0$ block $B$ has parent $B'$ with $\id(B) = \id(B')$, merge $B$ and $B'$ by removing $B'$ and connecting $B$ to the parent of $B'$; \item if, for $\ell > 0$, a level-$\ell$ block $B$ has parent $B'$ with $\id(B) = \id(B')$, merge $B$ and $B'$ by removing $B$ and connecting all children of $B$ to $B'$; \item if, for $\ell > 0$ and $\ell' > 0$, a level-$\ell$ block $B$ has a ``preceding'' level-$\ell'$ block $B'$ such that $\id(B) = \id(B')$ and $\sbeg(B') < \sbeg(B)$, remove all descendants of $B$; \item if, for $\ell > 0$, all children of a level-$\ell$ block $B$ have equal $\id$, remove them all except for the leftmost child (note that, by removing a child, we remove its descendants). \end{enumerate} The idea of such construction is not novel (however, usually the full DCT is used, not the ``cut'' DCT as we do) and it leads to an index with $\omega(\delta \log\frac{n}{\delta})$ space \cite{BirenzwigeEtAl,KosolobovSivukhin,MelhornSundarUhrig,NishimotoEtAl,SahinalpVishkin,TakabatakeISakamoto}.
+The described hierarchy of blocks for $s$ naturally forms a tree $H$ with blocks as vertices in which the root is the (only) topmost block and the parent of any level-$\ell$ block $B$ with $B\ne s$ is the level-$(\ell+1)$ block $B'$ such that $[\sbeg(B') \dd \send(B')] \supseteq [\sbeg(B) \dd \send(B)]$ (note that $B$ and $B'$ may be equal as strings).
+For our index, we create a tree $\hat{H}$ that is a copy of $H$ with vertices removed according to the following rules 1--4 while it is possible to apply them (see Fig.~\ref{fig:blocks}): \begin{enumerate} \item if a level-$0$ block $B$ has parent $B'$ with $\id(B) = \id(B')$, merge $B$ and $B'$ by removing $B'$ and connecting $B$ to the parent of $B'$; \item if, for $\ell > 0$, a level-$\ell$ block $B$ has parent $B'$ with $\id(B) = \id(B')$, merge $B$ and $B'$ by removing $B$ and connecting all children of $B$ to $B'$; \item if, for $\ell > 0$ and $\ell' > 0$, a level-$\ell$ block $B$ has a ``preceding'' level-$\ell'$ block $B'$ such that $\id(B) = \id(B')$ and $\sbeg(B') < \sbeg(B)$, remove all descendants of $B$; \item if, for $\ell > 0$, all children of a level-$\ell$ block $B$ have equal $\id$, remove them all except for the leftmost child (note that, by removing a child, we remove its descendants). \end{enumerate} The idea of such construction is not novel (however, usually the full DCT is used, not the ``cut'' DCT as we do) and it leads to an index with $\omega(\delta \log\frac{n}{\delta})$ space \cite{BirenzwigeEtAl,KosolobovSivukhin,MelhornSundarUhrig,NishimotoEtAl,SahinalpVishkin,TakabatakeISakamoto}.
 As it turns out, the obtained tree has $O(\delta \log\frac{n}{\delta})$ non-leaf vertices and the main issue with space is due to some vertices having up to $O(\log\log n)$ leaves from levels $2k + 1$.
 To reduce the space, our idea is to parse the sequences of leaves by a specialized variant of LZ77 \cite{LZ77}.
 The construction is quite technical and requires some preparations to define it.

 Let $B_1,\ldots,B_b$ be all blocks on a level $2k + 1$.
 Recall that the block construction process has marked some of the blocks, thereby splitting them into ranges $B_i,\ldots,B_j$, where $B_i,\ldots,B_{j-1}$ are unmarked and $B_j$ is marked.
 Fix such range $B_i,\ldots,B_j$ with $i < j$ such that $B_i,\ldots,B_j$ were not removed from $\hat{H}$ after the rules 1--4 above.
 Let $B$ be the parent of $B_i,\ldots,B_j$.
 We are to parse $B_i,\ldots,B_j$ into subranges.
 To define the parsing, we need some notation.